Non-Collaborative User Simulators for Tool Agents: Human Evaluation Details

-\paragraph{Sampling Methodology} We randomly sampled 30 test scenarios from the combined pool of MultiWOZ (89 scenarios) and $\tau$-bench (157 scenarios) using a fixed random seed of 42 to ensure reproducibility.
+\paragraph{Sampling Methodology} We randomly sampled 30 test scenarios from the combined pool of MultiWOZ (89 scenarios) and $\tau$-bench (157 scenarios).
 This sample size was chosen to balance evaluation comprehensiveness with annotator workload, while maintaining statistical reliability across six different behavior combinations.

 \paragraph{Evaluation Protocol} Three independent annotators evaluated each dialogue pair through pairwise comparison.
-For each of the 30 sampled scenarios, we presented dialogue pairs generated by our simulator and PBUS baseline, both exhibiting the same paired non-collaborative behaviors.
-To eliminate position bias, the presentation order of dialogues (A or B) was randomized for each pair.
-The behavior combinations evaluated were: (1) Impatience + Unavailable Service, (2) Tangential + Incomplete Utterance, (3) Tangential + Unavailable Service, (4) Impatience + Tangential, (5) Incomplete Utterance + Unavailable Service, and (6) Incomplete Utterance + Impatience.
+For each of the 30 sampled scenarios, we presented dialogue pairs generated by our simulator and PBUS baseline, each exhibiting a single non-collaborative behavior.
+The presentation order was randomized to eliminate position bias.
+The individual behaviors evaluated were: Impatience, Tangential, Incomplete Utterance, and Unavailable Service.

-\paragraph{Evaluation Dimensions} Annotators assessed three dimensions for each dialogue pair: \begin{itemize} \item \textbf{First Behavior Realism}: Which dialogue more realistically simulates the first non-collaborative behavior (e.g., ``Which user's attempt to go off-topic feels more realistic?'') \item \textbf{Second Behavior Realism}: Which dialogue more realistically simulates the second non-collaborative behavior (e.g., ``Which user's expression of impatience is more realistic and human-like?'') \item \textbf{Overall Coherence}: Which dialogue presents a more natural and coherent combination of both behaviors \end{itemize}
+\paragraph{Evaluation Dimension} Annotators assessed a following question for each dialogue pair: \begin{itemize} \item \textbf{Behavior Realism}: Which dialogue more realistically simulates the target non-collaborative behavior (e.g., ``Which user's tangential behavior feels more realistic and human-like?'') \end{itemize}